NEW REG PUBLICATION

 NEW REG Publication

-Assessment of peak inspiratory flow in patients with chronic obstructive pulmonary disease: a multicentre, observational, prospective, real-life study
+Assessment of peak inspiratory flow in patients with chronic obstructive pulmonary disease

 We are delighted to share our latest publication, “Assessment of peak inspiratory flow in patients with chronic obstructive pulmonary disease: a multicentre, observational, prospective, real-life study”, now available in BMJ Open Respiratory Research.